aquasecurity/trivy/docs/community/contribute/checks/service-support.md

 # Add Service Support

 A service refers to a service by a cloud provider.
 This section details how to add a new service to an existing provider.
-All contributions need to be made to the [defsec repository](https://github.com/aquasecurity/defsec/).
+All contributions need to be made to the [trivy repository](https://github.com/aquasecurity/trivy/).

 Before you begin, verify that the provider does not already have the service that you plan to add.